deadlyedge/file-store-next/README.md

 which means an Array of File with {filename: file} pair should be posted to the api with token in headers.

+## bug

+ - api delete token and other account pics

 ## TODO

  - ~~add timestamp for server log~~